OfficeDev/Office-Add-in-samples/Samples/dynamic-dpi/readme.md

 ## Prerequisites

-- Visual Studio 2017 or later with the following workloads
+- Visual Studio 2017 or later with the following workloads.
   - .NET desktop development
   - Desktop development with C++
   - Office/SharePoint development
   - latest version of Windows SDK

   > **Note:** Some samples may not compile because they might target an older Windows SDK.
 If this happens you can right-click the solution and choose **Retarget solution**.
 Then choose the version of the Windows SDK you have installed.
-- An Office 365 account which you can get by joining the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.
+- A Microsoft 365 account.
+You can get one if you qualify for a Microsoft 365 E5 developer subscription through the [Microsoft 365 Developer Program](https://aka.ms/m365devprogram); for details, see the [FAQ](https://learn.microsoft.com/office/developer-program/microsoft-365-developer-program-faq#who-qualifies-for-a-microsoft-365-e5-developer-subscription-).
+Alternatively, you can [sign up for a 1-month free trial](https://www.microsoft.com/microsoft-365/try) or [purchase a Microsoft 365 plan](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products-g).

 > **Note:** Many of the samples use the **Developer** tab in Microsoft Excel.
 If you haven't enabled the **Developer** tab, follow these instructions in the article [Show the Developer tab](https://support.office.com/article/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45)

 ## Solution